lilianelendvai/reading-notes/class-01.md

 # 201 Course: Class 1 Reading Notes

+Why these topics matter: It's important to learn about the basics of how information is shared between clients and servers, so that we understand what is happening to the code we're writing.
+It's also important to understand some basics about HTML, CSS, and JavaScript, as all 3 languages are integral to making a website.

 ## **Getting Started**

 1. Compose a short poem describing how HTTP sends data between computers.